Representation Learning for High-Dimensional Data Collection under Local Differential Privacy: Experimental Setup

 \subsection{Hyperparameter Choices}

-We conducted a grid search over a number of the hyperparameters in our model, in order to find the optimal experimental setup.
+In order to find the optimal experimental setup, we conducted a grid search over a number of the hyperparameters in our model.

-For stage 1 of the VLM training, a learning rate of $10^{-4}$ and batch size of 128 was used for Lending Club experiments, and a learning rate of $5\times 10^{-4}$ and batch size of 64 was used for MNIST.
-We then searched over the following model hyperparameters (with central $\epsilon$=$\infty$): \begin{itemize} \item The proportion $\lambda$ of our privacy budget assigned to the datapoint, compared with the label i.e. $\lambda=\epsilon_x / (\epsilon_x + \epsilon_y)$. \item The $\ell_1$ clipping distance $l$ of our inference network mean i.e. $l = \Delta \mu_\phi / 2$. \item The Laplace distribution scale $b$ of our approximate posterior distribution during pre-training of the VLM.
-Note that we report this as the $\epsilon_\text{pre-training}$-LDP value induced by a sample from this posterior distribution, given $l$ in the previous point i.e. $\epsilon_\text{pre-training} = 2l/b$.
-This is fixed throughout training, unless `learned' is specified in the below table, in which case the parameter $b$ is a learned scalar. \item The latent dimension $d$.
-This was fixed to 8 for data collection experiments but we searched over $d\in\{5, 8\}$ for the data join experiments due to the smaller number of features. \end{itemize}
+For V-RLM training, we use a learning rate of $10^{-4}$ and batch size of 128 for Lending Club experiments, and we use a learning rate of $5\times 10^{-4}$ and batch size of 64 for MNIST.
+For the C-RLM training we use a learning rate of $3\times10^{-4}$ and a batch size of 128 (the largest our GPU would allow).
+We searched over the following model hyperparameters: \begin{itemize} \item The proportion $\lambda$ of our privacy budget assigned to the representation vs. the label i.e. $\lambda=\epsilon_x / (\epsilon_x + \epsilon_y)$. \item The $\ell_1$ clipping distance $l$ of our inference network mean i.e. $l = \Delta f_\phi / 2$. \item The Laplace distribution scale $b$ of our approximate posterior distribution during pre-training of the RLM.
+Note that we report this in terms of the $\epsilon_\text{pre-training}$-LDP value induced by this Laplace noise i.e. $\epsilon_\text{pre-training} = 2l/b$.
+This is fixed throughout training, unless `learnt' (i.e. the parameter $b$ is a learnt scalar in the V-RLM) or `no privacy' (i.e. $b=0$) is specified in Table \ref{Table:hyperparameters_data_collection}. \item The representation dimension $d$.
+We fixed $d=32$ for CIFAR-10 and $d=8$ for MNIST.
+For Lending Club, we fixed $d=8$ for the data collection experiments but searched over $d\in\{5, 8\}$ for the data join experiments due to the smaller number of features. \end{itemize}

-We also did a grid search over the following DP-Adam hyperparameters for central $\epsilon\in \{1,5\}$: \begin{itemize} \item Noise multiplier \item Batch size \item DP learning rate \end{itemize} The DP-Adam hyperparameter max gradient norm was fixed to 1 throughout.
-The number of training epochs needed to reach the target central $\epsilon$ value follows from the choice of hyperparameters, combined with the VLM training set size (45,000 for MNIST, and 341,000 for Lending Club).
+For CDP training experiments in Appendix \ref{appendix:cdp_data_collection}, we also did a grid search over values for the noise multiplier, batch size, and DP learning rate for central $\epsilon\in \{1,5\}$.
+The DP-Adam \cite{Gylberth2017} hyperparameter max gradient norm was fixed to 1 throughout.
+The number of training epochs needed to reach the target central $\epsilon$ value follows from the choice of hyperparameters, combined with the V-RLM training set size (45,000 for MNIST, and 341,000 for Lending Club).
 Note that we fixed $\delta = 10^{-5}$ for all experiments.

 The results from these grid searches are given in Tables \ref{Table:hyperparameters_data_join}, \ref{Table:dp_hyperparameters}, and \ref{Table:hyperparameters_data_collection}.